Create a Safe Sleep Environment for Baby Infographic

 How can you make a safe sleep environment?

-- Always place your baby to sleep on his or her back, for naps and at night
+- Always place baby on his or her back to sleep for all sleep times, including naps.

 - Use a firm sleep surface, such as a mattress in a safety-approved* crib, covered by a fitted sheet